hmr9162-droid/MIAP-ZIM-Project/README.md

 * pgaston99 (Phoenyx)
 * hmr9162-droid (Hayla)

-We are Motion Image Archiving and Preservation (MIAP) students at NYU.
+We are Moving Image Archiving and Preservation (MIAP) students at NYU.
 During our studies, we became interested in the potential uses of `zim` for archivists and in promoting access to online tools.

 ### Contributing